felixthomsen/felixthomsen.github.io/_pages/about.md

 I am a theorist working on quantum computing.

 Currently, I am primarily working on the following topics
-* quantum error correction and fault-tolerant architecture design
+* quantum error correction and fault-tolerance
-* noise-protected superconducting qubits
+* noise-protected qubits